HashimThePassionate/Linux-Mastery-For-Everyone/18_cloud_administration/01_intro_to_cloud_computing/readme.md

 Microservices are the perfect partner for **DevOps** and **CI/CD (Continuous Integration/Continuous Deployment)** practices.
 Their modular nature allows teams to push updates frequently and reliably.

 ---

+# ♾️ Introducing DevOps

+**DevOps** is more than just a methodology; it is a **culture**.
+The name itself is a fusion of two distinct worlds: **Development** (Dev) and **Operations** (Ops).

+This cultural shift envisions a set of practices and tools designed with one primary goal: **Rapid Delivery**.

+### ⏱️ The Core Philosophy: Speed and Agility

+DevOps is fundamentally about speed, agility, and optimizing time.

+* **"Time is Money":** This age-old adage applies perfectly to the IT sector.
+* **The Business Impact:** The ability to deliver services and applications at high speed is often the deciding factor between a business being successful or becoming irrelevant in the competitive market.

+---

+## 🤝 The DevOps Model of Cooperation

+DevOps represents a model of deep cooperation between the different teams involved in delivering software.

+### 1. Unified Life Cycle

+In a traditional model, teams work in isolation.
+In DevOps, the **entire life cycle** is a shared responsibility.
+Teams are equally involved at every stage:

+* Development 🛠️
+* Testing 🧪
+* Deployment 🚀
+* Management 📊

+### 2. Breaking Down Silos

+The DevOps model assumes that **no team operates in a closed environment**.
+Instead, teams operate **transparently**.
+This openness is required to achieve the agility needed for success.

+### 3. DevSecOps

+There is an evolved version of this model known as **DevSecOps**.

+* **The Difference:** In this model, **Security** and **Quality Assurance (QA)** teams are not afterthoughts; they are equally and actively involved throughout the entire development cycle.

+---

+## 🔄 Automation and the CI/CD Mindset

+Crucial to the DevOps model is the creation of **Automated Processes**.
+This mindset of constant agility gave rise to the term **CI/CD**.

+* **CI (Continuous Integration)**
+* **CD (Continuous Delivery/Deployment)**

+The CI/CD mindset ensures that every single step of development is **continuous**, occurring without interruptions or manual bottlenecks.

+---

+## 🛠️ The Automation Tooling Ecosystem

+To support this continuous mindset, specialized automation tools have emerged.

+### 🤵 Jenkins: The Automation Heavyweight

+Perhaps the most widely known open-source automation tool is **Jenkins**.

+* **Technology:** It is written in **Java**.
+* **Purpose:** Designed to automate the software development process, covering everything from building and testing code to final delivery.
+* **Modular Architecture:** Jenkins is highly modular.
+It relies on **Plugins** to extend its functionality.
+* **The Ecosystem:** There is a massive ecosystem with hundreds of plugins available, allowing users to customize Jenkins for almost any need.

+* **The Pipeline:** One of Jenkins' greatest assets is the ability to create a **Pipeline**.
+* A Pipeline is a tool that adds support for **Continuous Delivery (CD)** as an automated process throughout the application life cycle.

+* **Deployment:** Jenkins is flexible; it can be deployed **On-Premises**, in the **Cloud**, or used as a **SaaS** (Software as a Service) offering.

+### 🏗️ Infrastructure Management Tools

+The DevOps philosophy is not limited just to the application code; it is closely tied to the state of the infrastructure (servers/networks) running that code.

+Healthy Continuous Delivery relies on healthy infrastructure.
+Therefore, configuration and management at the infrastructure level are extremely important.
+Tools in this category include:

+* **Ansible**
+* **Puppet**
+* **Chef**

+These tools are extremely useful for managing the infrastructure that supports application deployments, ensuring that the servers are just as agile as the code running on them.

+---